 - A total average pay and benefits package reaching $160,000 in annual value by the end of the contract period.

 - New and increased benefits in one of the best healthcare plans in the nation, with low-cost sharing for workers.

 - An additional paid personal leave day per year.

 - The industry’s benefits plan ranks in the highest category — the Platinum-level status — as defined by the Affordable Care Act.

 - Employees will maintain platinum healthcare, ranked among the nation’s best plans, with some enhanced benefits.
 Additionally, employee contributions are set at 15% per month.

-- The benefits offered to the unionized railroad workforce in 2023 through the nationally bargained health, and welfare plans will, by any available measure, have significantly lower member cost-sharing than benchmark data.
+- By any available measure, the benefits offered to the unionized railroad workforce in 2023 through the nationally bargained health and welfare plans will have significantly lower member cost-sharing than benchmark data.